rik2803/bb-aws-utils/lib/README.md

 When deploying, the record is retrieved using commit hash and project name.

+### Update property version

+The function `maven_update_property_version` will update the artifact which version is defined by a given property.
+This uses behind the scenes the `update-property` goal of the `versions` maven plugin.

+* `NEW_VERSION`: The desired version of the artifact.
+The version should always be higher than the current version.
+Value `latest` will update the artifact to the latest available version.
+* `VERSION_PROPERTY`: The property that denotes the version of the desired artifact.

+The function will export the environment variables:
+* `ORIGINAL_VERSION`: The original version of the artifact
+* `NEW_VERSION`: The new version of the artifact

+### Update parent version

+The function `maven_update_parent_version` performs an of update the parent of the maven project.
+This uses behind the scenes the `update-parent` goal of the `versions` maven plugin.

+* `NEW_VERSION`: The desired version of the parent.
+Value `latest` will update the artifact to the latest available version.

+The function will export the environment variables:
+* `ORIGINAL_VERSION`: The original version of the parent
+* `NEW_VERSION`: The new version of the parent
+* `PARENT_ARTIFACT_ID`: The artifact id of the parent

 ## The `aws` module

 ### Overview of environment variables used in the `maven` module